Couples Therapy for Queer & Neurodivergent Partnerships

 Throughout my 8 years in somatic psychotherapy, I've witnessed countless couples transform their relationships by learning to have the hard conversations that lead to deeper intimacy, joy, and authentic connection.
 When you're no longer walking on eggshells or losing yourself in your partner's emotions, there's so much more space for play, pleasure, and genuine partnership.

-Two crescent-shaped objects facing each other.
+Two crescent-shaped cream or beige objects facing each other

-Two white bean-shaped objects on a black background
+Two white crescent-shaped objects

-Two crescent-shaped objects against a black background.
+Two white crescent-shaped objects

 Insurance & Sliding Scale Pricing